ThemindaSrimal/full_body_motion_tracking_system/README.md

 ## Solution

-To overcome these issues, we are developing a game console based on body motion tracking of the players.
+To overcome those issues, we are developing a game console based on body motion tracking of the players.
 This game console is a collection of sensors and wireless modules that can track the motion of the player.
 The collected data is used as input for a multiplayer first-person shooter game.
 The smartphone is used to display the graphics and play the sound of the game.